CpaterCodes/DinoDataNotebook/README.md

 For this project, I wanted to give an overview of non-avian dinosaurs, their diversity and some overall trends in their evolution.
-Being a lifelong enthusiast of ancient life and having learnt to use Jupyter notebooks and related data processing/visualisation libraries during my MSc studies, I wanted to walk through data regarding various species and visualise some key observations.
+Being a lifelong enthusiast of ancient life I wanted to walk through data regarding various species and visualise some key observations through a Jupyter Notebook.

 ## Tools and Objectives